Our sustainable solutions for saving water this summer

 Using appliances efficiently can significantly reduce the volume of water used at home.
 Next time you start to fill your dishwasher or washing machine, wait until you have a full load before beginning the cycle.
-When it comes to tablecloths, our linen supplier, Johnsons Stalbridge Linen Services, has implemented measures to reduce energy and water usage as part of their Vision 2030 Commitments, which include reducing the water volume intensity across their operations by 25%.
+When it comes to tablecloths, our linen supplier, Johnsons Stalbridge Linen Services, has implemented measures to reduce energy and water usage as part of their Vision 2030 Commitments.
+Their commitments include reducing the water volume intensity across their operations by 25% by 2023.

 Turning off the tap while brushing your teeth and washing your face is a simple way to save water.
 If you forget to turn off the tap, you could be releasing more than ten litres of water per minute!
 We have installed spray taps and dual flush toilets in our washrooms at 15Hatfields to prevent excessive use of water.